kinderp/docker101/README.md

 * An image is a read‑only template for creating containers.
 * It contains all the code to run an application.
-* Images are build‑time constructs while containers are runtime contropart.
+* Images are build‑time constructs while containers are its runtime contropart.
 * A container is a running image.
 If it helps you, it's something similar to relathionship between a program and a process.
 * Deeping dive into image we can say an image is composed by a bunch of layer (read-only) stacked together but trasparent to us thanks to kernel union filesystem feature
-* So for simplicity you can think of union fs as a bunch of read‑only file systems or block devices with a writeable layer on top, and presenting them to the system as a unique layer.
+* So for simplicity you can think of union fs as a bunch of read‑only file systems or block devices with a writeable layer on top (created only once a container is spinned up), and presenting them to the system as a unique layer.
 * In order to track which layers belong to an image a Manifest file is used.
 * The manifest is a JSON file explaining how all different layers fits together.
-* An image is a bunch of layers that are stacked on top of each other. but it looks and feels like a unified file system, like a single flat image.
 * Layer funcionality is really important for space disk consumption because in that way different containers can share layers with each others.

 #### Docker Images Commands